mtorrealba1/OIM_7502_Midterm/README.md

 ## SciPY Installation Instructions
   To install SciPY, you must follow these steps:
-  1) Command: initiate the installation process (usually downloads its dependencies) pip install scipy
+  1) Command: initiate the installation process (usually downloads its dependencies) !pip install scipy

-  2) Depending on the system and configurations, tt may be needed to install the additional libraries (NumPy & Matplotlib) pip install numpy matplotlib
+  2) Depending on the system and configurations, it may be needed to install the additional libraries (NumPy & Matplotlib) !pip install numpy matplotlib

   3) Once installations are complete, we import the library, and therefore verifying everything it was properly downloaded import scipy